One sentence art reviews

 Review

-My first reaction to Moore's hanging sculptures was that these had come from the set of an episode of Star Trek: The Next Generation — pieces from a distant city, representative artifacts of a utopian aesthetic, playful and dignified at the same time — because of this, they made me sad that I don't live in this world, but hopeful that maybe someday somebody will.
+My first reaction to Moore's hanging sculptures was that these had come from the set of an episode of Star Trek: The Next Generation — pieces from a distant city, representative artifacts of a utopian aesthetic, playful and dignified at the same time — however, they made me sad that I don't live in this world, but hopeful that maybe someday somebody will.